MrNick4B/HomeAssistant-Blueprints/Awtrix/README.md

 Feel free to use them in your Home Assistant instance!

 ## Available Blueprints
+The blueprints are available in both English and Dutch (for as long as I feel like doing that 😬).
 - **App Blueprint**: Publish an app to Awtrix 3 via MQTT.
 - **Notification Blueprint**: Publish an app to Awtrix 3 via MQTT.